zerotier/docs/docs/edge.md

 - Plug the Edge’s first Ethernet port (`phy0`) into an Ethernet network with IPv4 (DHCP) or IPv6 connectivity.
 - Connect the device to power and wait 20-30 seconds.
-- Join the ad-hoc ZeroTier network `ff001601bb000000` from a PC, mobile, or other devices (see www.zerotier.com to download clients).
+- Join the ad-hoc ZeroTier network `ff001601bb000000` from a PC, mobile, or other devices.
+See <https://www.zerotier.com> to download clients.
 - Once your PC or other device is online, navigate to the http address shown in the green box above.
 - Create an account on the Edge and begin configuring it for bridge operation.